syntaxTerr0r/primotexto/README.md

 ## Usage

 All API methods are not implemented yet.
 Here is an exhaustive list of what is currently supported.
+Methods naming try to follow the API naming, however some changes has been made to make some name more friendly.

 ### Initializing a new client